 The prioritized list is modelled as the exact solution of a Knapsack Problem with the following value function:

-norm(value) / ((norm(cost) * norm(duration)) + norm(rigging).
+norm(norm(value) / (norm(cost) + norm(duration) + norm(risk))) + norm(rigging).
 Pretty dumb, indeed.

 $ dumbpm prioritize --help usage: dumbpm prioritize [-h] [--budget [BUDGET]] filename positional arguments: filename CSV file with projects definition optional arguments: -h, --help show this help message and exit --budget [BUDGET] Max budget allowed --cost-per-duration Cost is to be assumed per unit of duration.
 Budget = (cost * duration)

 Project definition happens in a CSV file with the following structure:

 Duration: [optional] duration of the project expressed in unit of times

 Risk: [optional] risk of failure of the project